cape-io/lodash-clean/README.md

 Object property values can be cleaned up depending on type.
 If you want to remove null values simply send `{ isNull: _.noop }` and they will be removed.
 Or if you want to keep function properties `{ isFunction: _.identity }`.
 Take a look at /src/clean.js for our default handling of strings and arrays.
 Returning **undefined** will result in the property being **removed**.
 Returning anything else will set the new value.

 If you need more control or want to process additional types pass a function.
-Tt will be passed the default options object and will need return a function that decides how to cleanup the object.
+It will be passed the default options object and will need return a function that decides how to cleanup the object.
 See `buildGetValue()` within /src/munge.js for reference.

 ## Changes

+* **2.2.3** Update dependencies.
 * **2.2.2** Update dependencies.
 * **2.2** Code cleanup.
 * **2.1** Allow keys to have dots.
 See issue #1.